algernon/dh-exec/README.md

   including multi-arch ones)
 * An extension to dh_install, that supports renaming files during the copy process, using an extended syntax.
+* Ability to filter files by architecture, within a single debhelper control file.

  [1]: http://kitenet.net/~joey/code/debhelper/